Who Can Submit

 - If you are writing a novel and haven’t been around kids in a while, ensure that your dialogue sounds current.
 We receive many decent manuscripts that are spoiled by dated dialogue.
 This is particularly noticeable in all the first-person stories we read.

 - Many people send in manuscripts telling the story of a special relationship in their lives, the most common being with children, grandchildren, or the family pet.
 While these should be written and kept as family heirlooms to be treasured, they are not usually publishable for a general market.

 - If you are writing to educate children on an issue – particularly a disability of some kind – we’re not the press for you.
 You might try approaching a foundation or organization on the particular disability or a medical/educational publisher.

-- If you are writing a story to help children deal with a situation that is less than universal (my nephew got his thumb bit off by a flying squirrel, and I would like to help other children whose thumbs have been bit off by flying squirrels), we will not be interested.
+- If you are writing a story to help children deal with a situation that is less than universal (my nephew‘s thumb was bit off by a flying squirrel, and I would like to help other children whose thumbs have been bit off by flying squirrels), we will not be interested.
 Market size is an important element to publishing.